Six turning and four burning…

 PRODUCTION & SPECIFICATIONS

-The B-36 bombers had a crew of 15 (13 in the later “Featherweight III” high altitude versions) consisting of a pilot, copilot, two navigators, bombardier, flight engineer, radio operator, radar operator, two Electronic Counter Measures (ECM) operators and five gunners.
+The B-36 bomber had a crew of 15 (13 in the later “Featherweight III” high altitude versions), consisting of a pilot, copilot, two navigators, bombardier, flight engineer, radio operator, radar operator, two Electronic Counter Measures (ECM) operators and five gunners.
 The reconnaissance version had a crew of 22 (19 in the later “Featherweight III” high altitude versions).

 Armament on the bomber consisted of 16 M24 20mm cannons in eight turrets (later reconnaissance versions had just a twin 20mm gun turret in the tail) and a huge weapons payload capability of 39,000 Kg / 86,000 pounds of nuclear or conventional bombs.
 The B-36 could carry the massive Mark 17 Thermonuclear (Hydrogen) bomb which was 6.55m / 21.5 ft. long and weighed 21 tonnes!

 In addition to the B-36A/B/D/F/H/J bombers, variants of the B-36 were fitted for photo reconnaissance (RB-36B/D/E/F) and others were used for various experimental purposes including the FICON (Fighter Conveyer) project.
 In the RB-36D model, the number one bomb bay was equipped with 14 cameras, the second bay carried up to 80 x 100 pound photo flash bombs for nighttime photography, the third bay was for miscellaneous equipment or an extra fuel cell to extend range and the final bay was equipped with Electronic Counter Measures (ECM).